 This is critical for any personal trainer.
 AFPA has examined many insurance organizations and have compiled a listing of those organizations that offer the reasonable rates with excellent coverage.
 Professional Liability Insurance organizations are listed here.

 8).
-Business Materials and Planning
+Personal Trainer Business Materials & Planning

 Often times, prospective clients will see your business materials before you meet them and have a chance to sell yourself.
 This material may be in the form of a website, brochure, letter, ad, or business card.
 If your business materials do not prompt a prospective client to contact or respond to an ad they are obviously not effective.